 Pain in Your Face

 When you have a full-blown attack, you may be sensitive to anything or anyone touching your head.
 The reason?
-Many researchers point to abnormal changes in levels of substances that are naturally produced in your brain.
-When the levels increase, they can cause inflammation and irritate nearby nerves, causing pain.
+Many researchers point to unusual changes in levels of substances that are naturally made in your brain.
+When the levels go up, they can cause inflammation and irritate nearby nerves, causing pain.